indaco/vitepress-templ-preview/website/docs/usage.md

 ### Component configuration

-You can configure the component passing `data` properties to the tag itself.
+You can configure the component by passing `data` properties directly to the tag.
 All `data-*` properties are optionals:

 ```html
 <templ-demo